madewhatnow/OpenProjectRaspberryPi/index.md

 ### How to install Openproject on Raspian

-This protocol is based on the somewhat outdated manual installation protocol that can be found [here](https://docs.openproject.org/installation-and-operations/installation/manual/).
-By now it has a few issues, but it does spend more time explaining the various steps.
+This protocol is based on the outdated manual installation protocol that can be found [here](https://docs.openproject.org/installation-and-operations/installation/manual/).
+By now it has several issues, but it does spend more time explaining the various steps.

 ## Setting up the Raspberry and Raspian Buster